-For the implementation of provisions regarding radiation protection of workers and public, the Italian regulatory system identifies a particular person, the qualified experts, whose technical qualification is recognised through State examinations.
+For the implementation of provisions regarding radiation protection of workers and public, the Italian regulatory system identifies the radiation protection expert, whose technical qualification is recognized through State examinations.
 Those professionals have been playing an advisory role and bearing technical responsibility, as far as radiation protection is concerned; their role consists in carrying out both preventive and periodical radiation protection evaluations and measurements, in particular regarding dose assessments both for workers and members of the public.
-Moreover qualified experts bear technical responsibility in that they must give operators all technical advice relevant to ensuring effective radiation protection of workers and public at the design stage, at the operational level and at the decommissioning stage.
+Moreover radiation protection experts bear technical responsibility in that they must give operators all technical advice relevant to ensuring effective radiation protection of workers and public at the design stage, at the operational level and at the decommissioning stage.

-An important instrument for the radiation protection of exposed workers is medical surveillance carried out by specialised physicians whose capacity to act as approved medical practitioners is recognised by means of State examinations.
-Every member of the work force must be recognised as fit prior to being exposed to radiation as a category A or B worker and is also subject to periodic reviews of health.
+An important instrument for the radiation protection of exposed workers is medical surveillance carried out by specialized physicians whose capacity to act as approved medical practitioners is recognized by means of State examinations.
+Every member of the work force must be recognized as fit prior to being exposed to radiation as a category A or B worker and is also subject to periodic reviews of health.

-All considerations, evaluations, measurements and technical advice by qualified experts must be recorded, in particular as regards dose assessment records for which a strict regime of filing is provided for; the same requirement for filing holds for records concerning medical surveillance of exposed workers.
+All considerations, evaluations, measurements and technical advice by radiation protection expert must be recorded, in particular as regards dose assessment records for which a strict regime of filing is provided for; the same requirement for filing holds for records concerning medical surveillance of exposed workers.